kyla100/AboutMe-1/README.md

     GPA: 4.0
 #### Robotics and Quantum Computing by Prof Perkowski at Portland State University, OR 2020
 #### Machine Learning, Online Class by Andrew Ng, Stanford University, 2020

-## Volunteer / Community Service
-* Teaching community students on computer science, game development (c#, c++), and AI (python)
-* Helping students with video gaming problems
-* Coaching tens of kids on tennis (since I was 12) thru private lessons and camps - Inspiring kids to be active with sports
-* Recruiting fellow students to the robotic team and to inspire others to innovate
-* Volunteer in the annual Portland Rose Parade every year since I was 9

 ## My Web Sites
 * http://LineupsValorant.com/ A website for the valorant community to revolutionize how players search for lineups.